 Emergency Notifications will be sent to the community when an imminent threat is perceived to the community.
-Instances may include severe weather, earthquake, gas leak, terrorist incident, armed intruder, bomb threat, explosion, a nearby chemical or hazardous waste spill, or health emergencies.
+Instances may include, but are not limited to severe weather, earthquake, gas leak, terrorist incident, armed intruder, bomb threat, explosion, a nearby chemical or hazardous waste spill, or health emergencies.